remirror/remirror/packages/jest-remirror/readme.md

 This will automatically

 - inject the required JSDOM polyfills
-- ensure that `react-testing-library` cleans up the DOM after each test
+- ensure that `@testing-library/react` cleans up the DOM after each test
 - Add the jest assertions `toEqualRemirrorDocument` and `toMatchRemirrorSnapshot`.

 If you are using typescript then add this to your `tsconfig.json` file for type support.